The Real Estate M&A and Private Equity Review: South Korea

 In the event that both seller and buyer use acquisition financing, the release of any existing security right on the real estate subject to the transaction and creation of a new security right for the buyer's lender must be completed on the closing date, and thus the provisions stipulating the mechanism for the aforementioned conditions need to be included.

 The conditions that are normally included in an agreement for an ordinary M&A transaction, as well as a covenant to cure any violation of law that has been identified through the due diligence, need to be included.
-Also, it is common to include a provision setting forth the ways to deal with the existing tenant in the subject real estate, for example, who will procure the consent of the tenant on the change of landlord as a result of the change in ownership of the subject real estate, how the parties will cooperate, etc.
+Furthermore, it is common to include a provision setting forth the ways to deal with the existing tenant in the subject real estate, for example, who will procure the consent of the tenant on the change of landlord, as a result of the change in ownership of the subject real estate, and how the parties will cooperate.

 Representations and warranties

 Typical representation and warranties in real estate transactions are as follows:

 - authorisation; enforceability;

 - government approval;